 Epilepsy is contagious or will be inherited – There’s absolutely no chance of catching epilepsy from another person.
 It’s not a disease one catches, but rather the result of many possible causes related to the firing of neurons in the brain.
 For this reason, the risk of passing it on genetically is very low.
 With proper precautions, more than 90% of mothers with epilepsy give birth to healthy children.

 Epilepsy is a mental illness – epilepsy is a broad term that applies to a wide range of seizure and epileptic disorders.
 Though they have often been associated with issues of trauma and head injury, these kinds of incidents only cover a fraction of all epileptic cases.
-While epilepsy itself is not a mental illness, it is often associated with mental illness, making it highly burdensome to live with.
+While epilepsy itself is not a mental illness, it is often associated with also having a mental illness, making it highly burdensome to live with.

 When someone has a seizure, you should place something in their mouth – You should never force anything into someone’s mouth during a seizure.
 It doesn’t help and it may lead to injury.
 Ideally, you should roll them onto one side and make sure they have plenty of space.
 If they show signs of distress for more than a few minutes, then seek medical assistance.